inverseswirl/ShriyaDhar_T1A2/README.md

 Hi!
 Welcome to my portfolio website.
 This website is designed to understand and apply the knowledge of HTML and CSS.
-The primary purpose is to create a beautiful portfolio for prospective employers.
+The primary purpose is to create a beautifully designed and web-accessible portfolio for prospective employers.

 ### **Target audience for the website:**

-The website showcases my web development skills and interests areas.
+The website showcases my web development skills and interests areas to prospective employers.
 Also, it contains information to know more about my professional background.

 The website contains my _blog posts _to showcase additional areas of my work.
 It displays my passion for my craft & my interest to contribute to the developers' community.

 ### **Functionality**
-- It provided easy to use navbar for users to navigate across different web pages.
+- It provides easy to use navbar for users to navigate across different web pages.
 - There are interactive widgets for checking my education or work experience.
-- There is a form element to receive a prospective client's name and email id.
+- There is a form element to receive a prospective client's name and email.
-- There is information about my blog posts that employer can go through to assess my abilities.
+- Blog posts showcase my learnings and contribution to the developer community in general.